Trivadis/plsql-and-sql-coding-guidelines/docs/2-naming-conventions/naming-conventions.md

     We see a table and a view as a collection.
 A jar containing beans is labeled "beans".
     In Java we call such a collection also "beans" (`List<Bean> beans`) and name an entry "bean" (`for (Bean bean : beans) {...}`).
 An entry of a table is a row (singular) and a table can contain an unbounded number of rows (plural).
-This and the fact that the Oracle database uses the same concept for their tables and views lead to the decision to use the plural to name a table or a view.
+This and the fact that the Oracle Database uses the same concept for their tables and views lead to the decision to use the plural to name a table or a view.